Travel-on-chain/.github/profile/README.md

 ## 🌪️ Challenges We Ran Into

 Given our limited understanding of the overall Web3 industry, we have been using our spare time to learn industry knowledge and related development skills.
 Our team members, all practitioners from the Web2 industry, are highly interested in the Web3 industry.
 However, our knowledge gap has made it difficult for us to create more complex content.
-Additionally, this competition marks the first time we have worked together, so we also need time to work on team coordination.
+This competition marks the first time we have worked together, so we also need time to work on team coordination.

 ### 🎉 Accomplishments That We're Proud Of